 Java code should be indented with 4 spaces, no tabs.
 Opening brackets should normally be on the same line as the statement.
 Java coding standards are normally followed, but if in doubt follow what the existing code does!

 Imports should normally be explicit, wildcard (foo.*) imports should not normally be used.
+The imports should be ordered by javax, then java, then other.

 From time to time, you may find that code you are working on doesn't follow these rules.
 If you find that, please don't submit a single patch with logic changes + formatting together, as those are very hard to review.
 Instead, please submit two patches, one to correct formatting problems, and a second for your logic changes / fixes.